Women in Ministry

 Getting together with women who are also in ministry, but who are outside of your church community is life-giving.
 It creates the context to develop trusted friendships with others.
 There is a real need for women to be with others who can identify, understand and create meaningful connections and friendships.

 All of our retreats are designed to provide safe places for women in ministry, opportunities to get to know others in the same ministry role, opportunities to share and pray without the fear of becoming gossip, opportunities for us to be ourselves without having to worry.
 Trusted friendships with other NEWIM women have been a lifeline for those of us who serve in ministry.

 You don't have to be alone.
 Come to one of our retreats (scholarships are available).
 Participate in an online book club.
 Sign up for a local small group gathering.
 Reach out for confidential prayer support.
 Call us.
 We'll help you get connected.

 Every woman in ministry needs other women who have her back!

-The Flourishing in Ministry project will be launching a clergy spouse survey in the summer (2018), so they will have much more to share over the next year.
+The Flourishing in Ministry project launched a clergy spouse survey in the summer (2018), so they will have much more to share over the next year.
 So far they have found that in the same marriage, spouses are not flourishing as much as the pastor to whom they are married.
 The researchers are convinced from preliminary data that it is more difficult psychologically to be the spouse of a pastor than to be the pastor.
 In part, this is because spouses have all of the expectations and isolation, but very little status, compensation, or control.
 Spouses are in a position of helplessness that can lead to depression.
 Ministry can be hard.
 We've all heard the statistics about the challenges pastors face.
 Now the research is being done that sheds light on the challenges those of us married to pastors face.
 We need each other.
 We can't fix difficult situations, but just knowing that someone else is walking with us through it, can make all of the difference.
 Contact us.